 A successful marriage requires a deep and abiding communion and closeness between the two people.
 Love and intimacy thrive on the empathic connection within the relationship.

-- It helps you resolve conflict and misunderstandings, as you are more willing to see your partner's perspective and understand their feelings.
+- Empathy helps you resolve conflict and misunderstandings, as you are more willing to see your partner's perspective and understand their feelings.

-- It gives you insight into the deepest recesses of your partner's emotional world, allowing you a fuller experience of the person you are married to.
+- Empathy gives you insight into the deepest recesses of your partner's emotional world, allowing you a fuller experience of the person you are married to.

-- It shows your partner that you love him or her enough to be fully engaged and present, bring you closer to one another.
+- Empathy shows your partner that you love him or her enough to be fully engaged and present, bring you closer to one another.

-- It allows you to distance yourself from your own petty grievances, frustrations, and demands when you are focused on your partner and his or her needs and feelings.
+- Empathy allows you to distance yourself from your own petty grievances, frustrations, and demands when you are focused on your partner and his or her needs and feelings.

 Self-absorption in all its forms kills empathy, let alone compassion.
 When we focus on ourselves, our world contracts as our problems and preoccupations loom large.
 But when we focus on others, our world expands.
 Our own problems drift to the periphery of the mind and so seem smaller, and we increase our capacity for connection – or compassionate action.

-For a marriage to thrive, both partners must embrace the value of empathy and practice it willingly.
-You and your spouse should be motivated to learn and continue to improve your empathic skills.
+For a relationship or marriage to thrive, both partners must embrace the value of empathy and practice it willingly.
+Both partners should be motivated to learn and overcome any lack of empathy.

-But what if your spouse isn't willing to learn and practice the skills of empathy?
+But what if your partner isn't willing to learn and practice the skills of empathy?

-If you are an empathetic and compassionate person, you might find yourself working double-time to be there for your spouse whenever he or she needs you.
-But sadly your spouse sucks up all of your emotional energy without offering any in return.
+If you are an empathetic and compassionate person, you might find yourself working double-time to be there for your partner whenever he or she needs you.
+But sadly your partner sucks up all of your emotional energy without offering any in return.